TheRenegadeCoder/sample-programs-website/sources/programs/quine/whitespace/how-to-implement-the-solution.md

 Outputting the rest of the program as whitespace characters consists of this:

-- Output `P` in base-3, least-signifant value first, translated to whitespace
+- Output P in base-3, least-significant value first, translated to whitespace
   characters:
   ```
   While P != 0